HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 ### CHIPS

-[Cookies Having Independent Partitioned State (CHIPS) ](https://developers.google.com/privacy-sandbox/cookies/chips) allow web developers to specify that they would like the cookies that they are setting to be saved in a partitioned storage, i.e., in a separate cookie jar per top-level site.
+[Cookies Having Independent Partitioned State (CHIPS)](https://developers.google.com/privacy-sandbox/cookies/chips) allow web developers to specify that they would like the cookies that they are setting to be saved in a partitioned storage, i.e., in a separate cookie jar per top-level site.
 CHIPS cookies correspond to the partitioned cookies discussed previously in this chapter, in the [partitioned](#partitioned) section.

 ### Related Website Sets

-[Related Website Sets](https://developers.google.com/privacy-sandbox/cookies/related-website-sets) allow websites from the same owner to share cookies among themselves.The creation and submission of a Related Website Set is done at the moment through opening a pull request on a [GitHub repository](https://github.com/GoogleChrome/related-website-sets) that Google employees check and merge if deemed valid.
-Websites that belong to the same related website set must also indicate it by placing a corresponding file at the [.well-known URI](https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml) "/.well-known/related-website-set.json".
+[Related Website Sets](https://developers.google.com/privacy-sandbox/cookies/related-website-sets) allow websites from the same owner to share cookies among themselves.
+The creation and submission of a Related Website Set is done at the moment through opening a pull request on a [GitHub repository](https://github.com/GoogleChrome/related-website-sets) that Google employees check and merge if deemed valid.
+Websites that belong to the same related website set must also indicate it by placing a corresponding file at the [.well-known URI](https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml) `/.well-known/related-website-set.json`.

 {{ figure_markup(
   caption="Number of related primary website sets.",